How to Write a Powerful Reference Letter for Your Green Card Application

 Descripciรณn de la Imagen

-• A clear description of the authorโ€™s professional relationship with the applicant, which helps establish the letterโ€™s authenticity and the authorโ€™s authority to assess the applicantโ€™s qualifications;
+• A clear description of the authorโ€™s professional relationship with the applicant, which establishes the letterโ€™s authenticity and the authorโ€™s capacity to assess the applicantโ€™s skills and qualifications accurately;

-• Detailed insights into the applicantโ€™s unique skills, exceptional talents, or innovative contributions that set them apart from their peers;
+• Detailed insights into the applicantโ€™s unique talents, specialized skills, or groundbreaking contributions that set them apart from their peers and demonstrate their exceptional value in their field;

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.